 Mary becomes a mystical location where we can be taught to give ourselves to God and one another.
 There, held by the church tradition, we like Mary are called to release to the world what we most love and cherish.

 The image of Mary has mutated many times throughout centuries of iconography.
-From the blessed diva, Mother of God gazing into the unknown to a weeping, anguished mother.
-The Renaissance painters in the 16th century changed into a more human mother in pain or in joy.
+From the mother of creation Diva, to a Mother of God gazing into the unknown, to a weeping, anguished mother of Jesus she has changed as our society changes.
+The Renaissance painters in the 16th century changed her image into a more human mother, one of pain or of joy.
 Mary’s identity has given rise to many doctrinal wars, decrees and debates but her image is more than cult, idol, mystery or divine.
-She is a fountain of image, triggering great reflection and contemplation.
+She is a fountain of motherhood image, triggering great reflection and contemplation.

 Theologians of the Middle Ages deliberated in detail the Forever Virgin condition of Mary.
 They had to answer how it could be that Christ was born to someone as common as one of us?
 Since Christ is All man and All God, His mother would have to be, in some way, all divine.
 The Roman Catholic Church fashioned the idea of the Immaculate Conception.
 The concept of Mary being miraculously conceived was declared doctrine in 1854.
 It was a theological creation which became dogma at considerable expense to women.
 Ironically, Mary was lifted to the highest place among men, yet somehow, though she was seemingly divine,she had no voice and no ability to act in any other way but constant surrender.